infraspecdev/infraspec.dev/content/blog/multi-tenant-system-with-aws-cdk.md

        cidrMask: 24
 ```

-Platform VPC has connectivity with tenants VPCs, and tenants are not  having cross-connectivity as we can verify this with dynamicRoutes.
+Platform VPC has connectivity with tenants VPCs, and tenants are not having cross-connectivity, as we can verify this with dynamicRoutes.

 This setup was the first milestone as a part of the infrastructure, as now to onboard any new tenants we just need to add a small block of code and the routes like below.